- Sports Want to see players looking to do the right things on the field: Thomas Dennerby

-Realme X: The Good, the Bad, and the X factor
+Realme X: The Pros, Cons, and The X Factor

 Realme X offers a 16MP pop-up selfie camera, in-screen fingerprint scanner and a 48MP+5MP dual-lens rear camera setup.